 NUR 518 Nursing Practice: Adults (4)

-NUR 520 Patient Safety and Health Care Quality Principles, Assessment and Methods (3)
+NUR 520 Patient Safety & Health Care Quality Principles, Assessment and Methods (3)

 NUR 521 Health Care Evidence, Informatics and Analysis (3)

-NUR 523 Interprofessional Collaboration for Improving Patient Safety and Health Care Quality Outcomes (3)
+NUR 523 Interprofessional Collaboration for Designing Systems to Improve Patient Safety and Health Care Quality (3)

 NUR 524 Nursing Practice: Childbearing Family (2)